rwbaumg/csv-to-html-table/data/rwbaumg-github-starred.md

 - [Pkcs11Admin](https://github.com/Pkcs11Admin/Pkcs11Admin) - GUI tool for administration of PKCS#11 enabled devices
 - [ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to many supported destinations you can choose from.
 - [PM3UniversalGUI](https://github.com/burma69/PM3UniversalGUI) - Proxmark3 automated GUI proxy tool
-- [btcpayserver](https://github.com/btcpayserver/btcpayserver) - A cross platform, self-hosted server compatible with Bitpay API
+- [btcpayserver](https://github.com/btcpayserver/btcpayserver) - Accept Bitcoin payments.
+Free, open-source & self-hosted, Bitcoin payment processor.
 - [service-fabric-dotnet-quickstart](https://github.com/Azure-Samples/service-fabric-dotnet-quickstart) - Service Fabric quickstart .net application sample
 - [puma-scan](https://github.com/pumasecurity/puma-scan) - Puma Scan is a software security Visual Studio extension that provides real time, continuous source code analysis as development teams write code.
 Vulnerabilities are immediately displayed in the development environment as spell check and compiler warnings, preventing security bugs from entering your applications.
 - [security-code-scan](https://github.com/security-code-scan/security-code-scan) - Vulnerability Patterns Detector for C# and VB.NET